shufinskiy/list_nba_repo/README.md

-# nba_repository
+# NBA projects

-Projects based on NBA data
+List of my projects on subject of NBA: